RothAndrew/apacheds/README.md

 > bind dn: **uid=admin,ou=system** password: **secret**

+It will not persist your data since no volume has been attached.

 Note: If you do it this way, without using Docker Compose, you can't change the system admin password.
 If you do, the next time you restart the container it won't be able to start because the bootstrapping script relies on a [Docker Secret](https://docs.docker.com/engine/swarm/secrets/) to provide the password and Secrets aren't available to standalone containers.

 ## Changing the System Admin password